 Some gear boats will have the back of the raft completely full with gear.
 Others will have two more people sitting in the back of the boat.
 This can also be fun and a little more dangerous.
 The passengers in the back of the boat need to be watched because if they sit up high it is easy for them to get thrown.
 In addition, on rocky rivers when shipping oars guides have to be careful that if their oar catches a rock it doesn’t shoot back and hit the rider behind them.

 An oar boat is a gear boat without the gear.
 Instead it has a light center mount frame.
 Like an oar/paddle combo, the seat for an oar boat is usually a tractor seat or a slant board.
 An oar boat is usually light with just the rower and maybe a little bit of gear just for a day.
 These boats are nimble and great for rocky low volume runs.
 They are terrible in big water when they get knocked around by waves due to their lack of mass.

+There are many crafts for running rivers.
 Gear boats, paddle boats, and oar/paddle combos are the main types of raft configurations.
 People have made all sorts of variations of them.
 On some rivers they run a gear boat with 4 paddlers, one in each corner of the raft.
 Other rivers will take a creek frame plus gear and two paddlers for a multi-day excursion.
 A good way to try out the different types of rafts is to take a guide school.